yorickpeterse/yorickpeterse.com/source/articles/a-decade-of-developing-a-programming-language.html.md

 2005 or so that Ruby became popular with the release of Ruby on Rails.
 Rust in turn saw a rise in popularity following its first stable release, but it would still take a few years for the language to take off.
-Scala released version 1.0.0 2004, but didn't see widespread adoption until some time between 2010 and 2015.
+Scala released version 1.0.0 in 2004, but didn't see widespread adoption until some time between 2010 and 2015.

 Based on these patterns, I suspect that most languages will need at least 5-10 years of development before reaching their first stable release, followed by